 Regardless of your flooring type, your subfloors will need to be evaluated for their structural integrity to determine if there will need to be extra work done before the new can be installed.
 On average plywood, subflooring costs $22 for an 8-foot by 4-foot sheet of plywood.
 Most carpenters charge between $20 to $35 per hour for installation of subfloors as well as new floor joists.
 If you are installing hardwoods floor over concrete, most handymen would recommend not gluing the planks to the floor but instead to use a “floating floor”.
 Due to the high cost of having a floor installed it is best o check for potential leaks or moisture before the installation is done to reduce the chance of planks warping from water.

 Other flooring types and their costs

 If you are still undecided on which style or type of floor works best for you we have included a few handy resources as well as a refinishing cost guide.

 Urban Customs Installs Hardwood Flooring In Phoenix, Arizona

-At Urban Customs we offer all types of flooring installation in Phoenix, Arizona, including Wood flooring, stone flooring, laminate flooring, and bamboo flooring.
+At Urban Customs we offer all types of flooring installation in Phoenix, Arizona, including Wood flooring, stone flooring, and bamboo flooring.
 Request a free flooring installation quote from Urban Customs today!
 Our address is 8050 N 19th Ave #127, Phoenix, AZ 85021.